Skip to main content

 When running claude auth inside a container with bridge networking (OrbStack, Docker Desktop), the OAuth callback may fail.
 Claude Code starts a temporary HTTP server on a random ephemeral port to receive the callback, but that port isn't forwarded to the host browser.

-Workaround: Use claude setup-token to authenticate manually, or authenticate on the host first — the .claude directory is bind-mounted into the container, so credentials are shared.
+Workaround: Use claude setup-token to authenticate manually, or authenticate on the host first. aibox bind-mounts Claude's .claude/, .claude.json, and XDG cache/config/state locations, so credentials survive container rebuilds.

 Upstream tracking